xumes/sudoku-api/README.md

 - Remember to always check the **winner** key in the response and celebrate when it returns **_true_**

 See details on our Swagger documentation running the aplication and navigating to `/docs`

+## Future releases

+Features that can be implemented to keep the game growing:

+- The board accepts an initial setup, my idea was to create difficult levels, or allow user to start any configuration
+- To make this happen, I need to implement more validations on the starterBoard to ensure I don't allow an impossible (broken) game to start
+- Add more unit test to have more coverage
+- Allow users to identify themselves
+- Create a leaderboard with the number of moves of each user that completes the board